 Milk Allergy & Intolerance in Babies

 Whilst you’ve likely heard lots about milk allergies or intolerance in babies, it’s actually not as common as you might be led to believe.
 Many new parents dealing with a fussy baby suspect that their new baby must have a cows’ milk allergy intolerance.
 Although it is more common than other types of allergies in young babies, milk allergies actually only affect 2-3% of babies.
-Many parents don’t always understand the difference between milk allergy and intolerance, so to help clear up the issue we asked Kendamil Feeding Expert Katie Hilton to explain (PS you might be interested to hear was she has to say about palm oil and its relationship to allergy symptoms!).
+Many parents don’t always understand the difference between milk allergy and intolerance, so to help clear up the issue we asked Kendamil Feeding Expert Katie Hilton to explain.

 When a baby has a milk allergy, their immune system reacts in a negative way to the protein found in cow’s milk.
 Cow’s milk allergy (also known as CMA) can be seen in both breastfed and bottlefed babies; breastfed babies react to the daily intake eaten by their mother and the proteins which then pass through breastmilk, whilst formula fed babies react to the cow’s milk protein within the formula.
 In both situations, the baby’s immune system sees the cow’s milk protein as a foreign body and then reacts to try to fight off these invaders!

 Your baby’s body releases something called histamine along with several other chemicals, which causes allergic type symptoms within the body.
 Symptoms of a milk allergy include:

 - Frequently bringing up a little milk after a feed